-Pick the Right Metrics
+Pick the Right Goals and Metrics

 Set goals that are easy to measure.
 Specific goals can be measured more easily.
 Goals could cover lead generation, increased sales, or positive media mentions in certain publications.

-Look beyond traditional media metrics to find ways to meaningfully and affordable measure PR, recommends Mara Conklin, founder and president of Clarus Communications.
+Look beyond traditional media metrics to find ways to meaningfully and affordably measure PR, recommends Mara Conklin, founder and president of Clarus Communications.
 For example, one company reported that their sales reps noticed that the sales cycle started shortening as the PR program gained traction.
 That’s because sales reps could spend less time educating prospects about their company.

-“Because good PR positively impacts attitude and perception, it’s okay to look for “soft” measurements that really contribute to the company, Conklin writes.
+“Because good PR positively impacts attitude and perception, it’s okay to look for ‘soft’ measurements that really contribute to the company, Conklin writes.

-Seek a Cost-Effective Media Monitoring Service.
+Ask for customized packages.
 A media monitoring and measurement service that can tailor its package to your specific needs and requests will offer a more cost-effective solution.
 It’s crucial to complete thorough research before selecting a media monitoring vendor and request a free-trial to test its capability.
 Avoid long-term contracts that can leave you stuck with an undesirable partner and below-average product.

 Schedule a Free Online Demo of the Glean.info Media Monitoring & Measurement Dashboard